FunctionFoundry/fluxury-redux/README.md

 ## Summary

-Redux-compatible reducer or composed stores without Redux; built on [Fluxury](https://github.com/FunctionFoundry/fluxury).
+Redux-compatible reducer and compose stores into larger objects; built on [Fluxury](https://github.com/FunctionFoundry/fluxury).

 Also, see the [React-Fluxury](https://github.com/FunctionFoundry/react-fluxury) library.